spidernet-io/spiderpool/docs/concepts/spiderippool.md

 }
 ```

-### IPPool Specification
+### IPPool spec

-The ``spec`` section embeds an IPPool specific field which allows to define the list of all IPs, ExcludeIPs, Routes
+The `spec` section embeds a specific IPPool field which allows to define the list of all IPs, ExcludeIPs, Routes,
 and some other data to the IPPool object for allocation:

 ```text